Free Consultation / 24 Hours a Day - (614) 500-3836

 Theft Diversion Program

-The Ohio theft diversion program is a pre-trial diversion program that is an alternative to going to trial and incurring a potential conviction.
+The Ohio theft diversion program is a pre-trial diversion program that serves as an alternative to trial and potential conviction.
 This alternative sentence is often offered by the prosecuting attorney when it is unlikely that the offender will commit another crime.
-First-time theft offenders are often eligible for this alternative sentencing option.
+First-time offenders of theft are frequently eligible for this alternative sentencing option.
 The program typically requires probation, during which time you may be tested for drug or alcohol consumption.
 You may also be required to participate in therapy, counseling, substance abuse treatment, and community service.

 What Will Happen to My Professional License?

 One of the collateral consequences of a theft or fraud charge may include the revocation of your professional license(s).
 Every professional licensing board has different rules for criminal reporting and disqualification.
-Nurses, real estate agents, doctors, lawyers, and other professionals must comply with their board’s rules regarding criminal convictions.
+Nurses, real estate agents, doctors, lawyers, and other professionals are required to comply with their respective boards’ rules regarding criminal convictions.

 Are you a professional license holder?
 The dismissal and subsequent expungement, or sealing of a record can successfully and permanently remove most theft cases from a criminal background check.